 The World Cancer Research Fund, together with the American Institute for Cancer Research (AICR) issued the report “Food, Nutrition and the Prevention of Cancer” describing the impact of nutrition and exercise on the prevention of cancer.
 We asked Lauren Talbert, RD, CSO, LDN, of the Program in Women’s Oncology at Women & Infants to talk about the report.

-In the report, more than 7,000 studies related to food, nutrition and cancer were reviewed by 21 world-renowned experts including world-famous scientists, researchers, and physicians.
+In the report, more than 7,000 studies related to food, nutrition, and cancer were reviewed by 21 world-renowned experts including world-famous scientists, researchers, and physicians.
 The goal was to review all the relevant research, using the most thorough methods, in order to generate a comprehensive series of recommendations on food, nutrition, and physical activity.

 One of the 10 recommendations is to limit energy-dense foods and avoid sugary beverages.
-Energy density measures the amount of energy (calories) per weight of food.
+Energy density measures the amount of energy (calories) per weight of the food.
 Processed foods such as cookies, chips, fried foods, and desserts are examples of energy-dense foods.
 These foods often contain large amounts of fat or added sugar and tend to be more “energy-dense” than fresh foods such as fruits or vegetables.
-For example, half a cup of Ben and Jerry’s Coffee Health Bar Crunch ice cream contains 290 calories, 27 grams of sugar and 18 grams of fat.
-This is clearly an example of an energy-dense food when compared to half a cup of sliced fresh strawberries that contains 27 calories, 4 grams of sugar and 0.2 grams of fat.
-The best way to limit energy-dense foods is to increase the proportions of plant foods (fruits, vegetables, whole grains and beans) in your diet.
+For example, half a cup of Ben and Jerry’s Coffee Health Bar Crunch ice cream contains 290 calories, 27 grams of sugar, and 18 grams of fat.
+This is clearly an example of an energy-dense food when compared to half a cup of sliced fresh strawberries that contains 27 calories, 4 grams of sugar, and 0.2 grams of fat.
+The best way to limit energy-dense foods is to increase the proportions of plant foods (fruits, vegetables, whole grains, and beans) in your diet.
 You should also avoid sugary drinks.
 Because of their water content, drinks are less energy-dense than foods.
 Sugary drinks provide “extra” calories to the diet and consuming more calories than required causes weight gain.